Discovering Git: Key Features and Advantages of Distributed Version Control

 1. Distributed and Decentralized

-Unlike centralized version control systems, where a single copy of the repository is stored, Git is distributed and as developers we have a full copy of the change history.
+Unlike centralized version control systems, where a single copy of the repository is stored, Git is distributed and as developers we have a complete copy of the change history.
 This allows us to work independently and merge our changes into the main repository efficiently.

-2. Accurate Change Tracking
+2. Precise Change Tracking

 3. Efficient Branching

-4. Simplified Mergers
+4. Simplified Merges

 1. Clone a Repository

-With this command we will download all the changes uploaded to the repository.
+With this command, we will download all the changes uploaded to the repository.

 3. Create a Branch

-4. Add Changes and Confirm (Commit)
+4. Add Changes and Commit

-5. Submit Changes to the Remote Repository
+5. Push Changes to the Remote Repository

 With this command, we upload the changes to your branch in the repository.